Ford Fusion owners have reported 4 problems related to accelerator pedal (under the vehicle speed control category).

 See all problems of the 2008 Ford Fusion.

-Crash happened when the problem occurred.
-The vehicle involved is a 2007 Ford Fusion.
+The contact owns a 2007 Ford Fusion.
 While driving 1 mph in reverse, the contact stated that the accelerator pedal intertwined with her foot and sandal.
 As a result, the vehicle accelerated and crashed into the rear driver side bumper of another vehicle.
 As of September 28, 2007, the dealer and manufacturer had not inspected the vehicle.
 The contact felt that the design of the accelerator pedal caused the failure.
 The failure mileage was 27,000 and current mileage was 28,500.
-This accelerator pedal problem happened on Monday, Sep.
-17, 2007.

 See all problems of the 2007 Ford Fusion.